-Shall we call the intensity of light a quantity, or shall we treat it as a quality?
-It has not perhaps been sufficiently noticed what a large The sensation of light Quantumber of different factors co-operate in daily life in giving us information about the nature of the luminous source.
-We know from long experience that, when we have a difficulty in distinguishing the outlines and details of objects, the light is at a distance or on the point of going out.
-Experience has taught us that the affective sensation or nascent dazzling that we experience in certain cases must be attributed to a higher intensity of the cause.
-Any increase or diminution in the number of luminous sources alters the way in which the sharp lines of bodies stand out and also the shadows which they project.
-Still more important are the changes of hue which coloured surfaces, and even the pure colours of the spectrum, undergo under the influence of a brighter or dimmer light.
+Shall we call the intensity of light a quantity, or shall we treat it as a quality The sensation of ?
+It has not perhaps been sufficiently noticed what a large number of different factors co-operate in daily life in giving us information about the nature of the luminous source.
+We know from long experience that, when we have a difficulty in distinguishing the outlines and details of objects, the quantitative light is at a distance or on the point of going out.
+Experience has taught us that the affective sensation or nascent dazzling that we experience in certain intensity of light.
+Qualitative changes of colour interpreted as changes in luminous source.

+cases must be attributed to a higher intensity of the cause.
+Any increase or diminution in the number of luminous sources alters the way in which the. sharp lines of bodies stand out and also the shadows which they project.
+Still more important are the changes of hue which coloured

+(51) surfaces, and even the pure colours of the spectrum, undergo under the influence of a brighter or dimmer light.
 As the luminous source is brought nearer, violet takes a bluish tinge, green tends to become a whitish yellow, and red a brilliant yellow.
 Inversely, when the light is moved away, ultramarine passes into violet and yellow into green; finally, red, green and violet tend to become a whitish yellow.
-Physicists have remarked these changes of hue for some time; but what is still more remarkable is that the majority of men do not perceive them, unless they pay attention to them or are warned of them.
+Physicists have remarked these changes of hue for some time; [18] but what is still more remarkable is that the majority of men do not perceive them, unless they pay attention to them or are warned of them.
 Having made up our mind, once for all, to interpret changes of quality as changes of quantity, we begin by asserting that every object has its own peculiar colour, definite and invariable.
 And when the hue of objects tends to become yellow or blue, instead of saying that we see their colour change under the influence of an increase or diminution of light, we assert that the colour remains the same but that our sensation of luminous intensity increases or diminishes.
 We thus substitute once more, for the qualitative impression received by our consciousness, the quantitative interpretation given by our understanding.
-Helmholtz has described a case of interpretation of the same kind, but still more complicated: "If we form white with two colours of the spectrum, and if we increase or diminish the intensities of the two coloured lights in the same ratio, so that the proportions of the combination remain the same, the resultant colour remains the same although the relative intensity of the sensations undergoes a marked change. . .
-This depends on the fact that the light of the sun, which we consider as the normal white light during the day, itself undergoes similar modifications of shade when the luminous intensity varies."
+Helmholtz has described a case of interpretation of the same kind, but still more complicated: " If we form white with two colours of the spectrum, and if we increase or